priorknowledge/loom/doc/using.md

 ## Querying Results <a name="query"/>

-Loom provides a number of helpful functions for using and understanding results of completed analyses.
-This functionality is broken into two layers.
+Loom supports flexible, interactive querying of inference results.
+These queries are divided between low-level operations, implemented in [loom.runner.query](/loom/runner.py), and higher-level operations, in [loom.preql](/loom/preql.py).

-Fast low-level primitives `sample` and `score` are written in C++.
-These primitives can be accessed as a transformation of protobuf messages via the `loom.runner.query` function.
+The **low-level primitives**, `sample` and `score`, are written in C++.
+They can be accessed as a transformation of protobuf messages via the `loom.runner.query` function.
 See `src/schema.proto` for the query message format.

 The `loom.query` module provides a convenient way to create a persistent query server with both protobuf and python interfaces.

+* `sample` FIXME explain

+* `score` FIXME explain

-Higher level operations are supported via the `loom.preql` module.
+**Higher level operations** are supported via the `loom.preql` module.
+Assuming that you have completed an inference run named `my_analysis`, you can create a query server using the following convenience method in `loom.tasks`:

-Currently preql supports two queries for data science workflows.
+    import loom.tasks
+    server = loom.tasks.query('iris')

-The `related` query returns a score between 0 and 1 representing the strength of the predictive relationship between two columns or groups of columns.
+* `related` returns scores between 0 and 1 representing the strength of the predictive relationship between two columns or groups of columns.
+A score of 1 indicates that loom has found very strong evidence for a relationship between the columns, and a score of 0 means that no evidence was found; intermediate values represent more graded levels of confidence.

-The `predict` query returns a simulated value for an unknown column  or group of columns of interest.
+    print server.relate(['class'])

+* `predict` is a very flexible operation that returns a simulated values for one or more unknown columns, given fixed values for a different subset of columns.
+This flexibility is possible because loom learns a joint model of the data.
+Standard classification and regression tasks are therefore one special case, in which the value of one "dependent" or "target" column is predicted given values for all of the other columns (known as "independent variables", "predictors", "regressors", or "features").

+Some examples of `predict` usage are as follows:

+    * Fix all but one column and predict that column.
+FIXME explanation and example usage

+    * Fix some columns, predict some other columns.
+FIXME explanation and example usage

+    * Fix no columns, predict all columns.
+FIXME explanation and example usage

+* `group` FIXME not implemented

+* `similar` FIXME not implemented